coderefinery/coderefinery.org/privacy-policy.md

 - Anonymized survey results are meant to be kept without a time limit.
 - We always keep affiliations and academic position long term for reporting.
-- Stored names and email addresses of participants will be removed with the end of this project.
+- Stored names and email addresses of participants will be removed with the end of this project (2021-10-31).

 ## Anonymity and right to be forgotten